stats

 const differencedSeries = stats.differencing({ order, data: timeSeries });

-(static) efficiencies(options) → {Number|Object}
+(static) efficiencies(params, data) → {Number|Object}

 Parameters: